HL7/davinci-crd/src/pagecontent/background.md

 </table>

 #### CDS Hooks
-The bulk of the functionality of this specification is implemented using CDS Hooks.
-The [Hooks specification](https://cds-hooks.org) is small.
-Implementers should read and be familiar with all of it.
+Clinical systems will use the specification and workflows defined by [CDS Hooks](https://cds-hooks.hl7.org) to initiate Coverage Requirements Discovery with the payers.
+Implementers should be familiar with this specification.

 #### SMART on FHIR
-Client systems conformant to this implementation guide will also have to serve as a SMART on FHIR client to allow coverage discovery functionality to be invoked outside of regular clinical workflows.
-As such client implementers will also need to be familiar with the [SMART on FHIR](http://docs.smarthealthit.org) specification.
-It is also relatively short.
+Client systems conformant to this implementation guide SHALL also serve as a SMART on FHIR client.
+This is to allow coverage discovery functionality to be invoked outside of regular clinical workflows using a SMART on FHIR application to provide a consistent way of edvaluating "what if?" scenarios across EHR implementations.
+As such client implementers will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
 Because the SMART on FHIR app will interact with payer systems through the CDS Hooks interface, payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or for other purposes.

-### Use cases and process flow

-TODO